 Actual results vary by practice capacity, payer mix, and cost structure.
 For precise analysis, use your actual call data.

-How EBITDA Flows from Intake Optimization
+How Does EBITDA Flow from Intake Optimization?

 The connection between answering more calls and improving EBITDA isn’t intuitive to everyone.
 Here’s the financial chain: